chrislzm/BackInStock/FrontEnd/README.md

-# Frontend: Stock Notification Modal
+# Frontend - Stock Notification Form

 This frontend application is an example stock notification widget that allows customers to register for stock notifications.
 It can be modified and integrated with your existing online storefront.